ncatlab/nlab-content/pages/8/7/1/7/17178/content.md

 This gives the claimed morphism $X \to \Omega X[-1]$.

-If $X$ is an [[Omega-spectrum]], then by definition this last morphism is already a weak equivalence in the strict model structure, hence in particular a weak equivalence in the stable model structure.
+If $X$ is an [[Omega-spectrum]], then by definition, this last morphism is already a weak equivalence in the strict model structure, hence in particular a weak equivalence in the stable model structure.

-From this it follows that also the first morphism is a stable equivalence, because for every [[Omega-spectrum]] $Y$ then by the adjunctions in prop. \ref{AdjunctionsBetweenLoopingAndDeloopingForSeqSpec}
+From this, it follows that also the first morphism is a stable equivalence, because for every [[Omega-spectrum]] $Y$, then by the adjunctions in prop. \ref{AdjunctionsBetweenLoopingAndDeloopingForSeqSpec}

 $$
   \array{